caltechlibrary/newt/newt_yaml_syntax.md

 `contact_email`
 : This is the contact email to use in the footer

-## The applications property
+## The services property

-The applications properties are optional.
-Some maybe set via command line.
-See Newt application's manual page for specific ones.
-These properties lets you override the default settings of Newt programs.

-`router`
-: this contains configuration for the Newt Router, i.e. port and htdocs

-`template_egnine`
-: this contains configuration for Newt's template engine, e.g. port, base_dir, ext_name, etc.

-`postgres`
-: this contains configuration information for the running Postgres database

-`postgrest`
-: this contains configuration information managing PostgREST application with `newt`

-`options`
-: holds key value pairs of which can be referenced in the values of models, routes and templates.

-`environment`
-: (optional) this is a list of operating system environment variables that will be available to models, routes and templates.
-You can use this to pass in secrets (e.g. credentials) to your pipelined services.
-The pairing of environment variable and value are merged into the options when Newt services start up.

-### Configuring Newt programs

-`app_path`
+The services property holds a list of services used to compose your applciation.
+This typically defines the "router", "template_engine" and additional services such as Postgres and PostgREST.

+### Services defined

+`name`
+: (required) the unique name of the service (e.g. "router", "template_engine", "postgres", "postgrest").

+`path`
-: (postgrest) the path to the program(s) managed by `newt`
+: (required) the path to the service

 `conf_path`
-: (postgrest) path to PostgREST configuration file
+: (optional) path to the service configuration file

 `namespace`
-: (postgres) uses this in the SQL generated for setting up Postgres+PostgREST
+: (optional) uses this in the SQL generated for setting up Postgres+PostgREST

 `port`
-: (all) Port number to used for Newt web service running on localhost
+: (optional) localhost port number to used access the service

 `htdocs`
-: (newt, ndr) Directory that holds your application's static content
+: (optional) the hypertext document directory, used by "rotuer"

+`base_dir`
+: (optional) the template directory, used by "template_engine"

+`ext_name`
+: (optional) holds the template name extension, used by "template_engine"

+`partials_dir`
+: (optional) holds the sub directory name for partial templates, used by "template_engine"

+`dsn`
+: (optional) the data source name, used by Postgres+PostgREST

+`environment`
+: (optional) a list of enviroment variable available to a service

+`options`
+: (optional) a key/value store of options, environment variable's values are mapped here

 ## the "routes" property